I have trouble changing the language for my add-on GroupSpeedDial.

 Anyway when you install the missing language pack, you can then use the intl.locale.requested property in about:config page to change the language of your add-on (including the UI of the Firefox).
 Which is what I was looking for in the place!

 Is there a reason to prevent alpha and beta users to use the language packs?
-Also now I see what is the source of the bad reviews for the language packs :smiley: .
+Also now I see what is the source of the bad reviews for the language packs .
 Someone should definitely fix that.

+I guess each version needs a specific set of translated strings, so the restriction of one language pack (with one set of strings) to exactly the version it is made for does make sense.
 But the language packs should be released earlier, at least for the beta version.
 It’s not like there usually are tons of strings changing between versions (and I’d hope that missing strings in a pack are handled gracefully anyway).

 And the profile I took the screenshot in is a pretty fresh one.
 Nothing happened there, so you probably do have to use that pref even if you didn’t change it before.